red/web-red/content/en/about/_index.md

       Red is also flexible.
 Compile the runtime to be used externally and shared, or called into from other languages.
 Need blazing performance, like C?
-Write directly in Red/System, getting EXEs as small as 7K.
-Mix and match at will.
-      By using the `routine` keyword in Red, you can inline Red/System code for performance critical sections.
+Write directly in Red/System (EXEs as small as 7K).
+Mix and match by using the `routine` keyword in Red to inline Red/System code for performance critical sections.
     image: "/images/lean-nimble.jpg"
     image_position: "right"
     image_shadow: true